 - Growth quantifies physical progress, whereas development quantifies the cognitive, emotional and social progress (or the overall psychological process).

-The 10 Factors that Affect Growth and Development of a Child
+10 Factors that Affect Growth and Development

 The growth and development of a child depend on two major (more than just important) factors: